 UNR E.L.
 Wiegand Fitness Center CMAR

-The University of Nevada, Reno was excited to plan and build the new E.L.
-Wiegand Fitness Center.
-It combines physical fitness with learning and help students succeed in their academic pursuits.
+The new E.L.
+Wiegand Fitness Center combines physical fitness with learning and helps students succeed in their academic pursuits.
 Back in 1974, when the previous fitness facility was finished, the student body was just 4,000.
 Today it is 21,000 students and growing.
 The University is focused on bringing top talent to our region to ignite the local economy and to transform the Reno-Tahoe region into a friendly, university town.
 This world-class fitness center will better serve the student population and help the university compete to bring in new students who are choosing schools based on academics and amenities.

 Selected as the CM at Risk (CMAR) contractor for the project, Q&D had the honor of working alongside the University and the design team, led by Worth Group, to create this one-of-a-kind fitness center.
 Through the project’s collaboration, the client uncovered needs that the original concept didn’t include like an underground parking garage, a new chilled water system tie-in, adjacent street upgrades and infrastructure upgrades for the campus.
 The team worked closely together to incorporate these items through a combination of value-engineering and added funding.